 Learn How to Address Abuse

-If you've navigated to this page it's likely that you've had a negative experience on Instagram.
+If you've navigated to this page, it's likely that you've had a negative experience on Instagram.
 We understand that it can be frustrating when online interactions become difficult.
-Abusive behavior can take many forms, like having an argument with someone else on Instagram, or coming across photographs that you find offensive.
+Abusive behavior can take many forms, like having an argument with someone else on Instagram or coming across posts that you find offensive.

-The resources on this page should help you successfully approach the conflicts you may experience on Instagram, and we hope they will provide helpful solutions.
+The resources on this page should help you successfully approach the conflicts you may experience on Instagram, and we hope they'll provide helpful solutions.

 What you can do

-Instagram is a fast, beautiful and fun way to share your life with friends through a series of pictures.
-To learn more, please visit our Press Page.
+Instagram is a fast, beautiful and fun way to share your life with friends through a series of photos and videos.
+Visit our Press page to learn more.

 Consider the context

-When you see an upsetting photograph, caption or comment on Instagram, consider the larger conversation it may be connected to.
+When you see an upsetting post, caption or comment on Instagram, consider the larger conversation it may be connected to.
 Step back and determine the context of the post.
 Many people use Instagram in ways that are specific only to our service, which can create some confusion when something is taken out of context.
-Have you checked hashtags associated with the photograph?
-It is possible that the content is part of a trend or that it may be referring to something not outright obvious.
-Review all information related to the photograph or the full profile of the user who posted the content to understand the whole story.
+Have you checked hashtags associated with the post?
+It's possible that the post is part of a trend or may be referring to something that's not obvious.
+Review all information related to the post or the full profile of the person who shared the post to understand the whole story.

 Think before you comment

-When you find yourself in a dispute, stop and think about what effect your next post might have.
+When you find yourself in a dispute, stop and think about the effect your next post might have.
 In these moments, ask yourself, “Is this worth it?” or “What do I gain if I continue to engage in this conflict?”
-While it is easier said than done, acknowledging harassment by engaging in harassment yourself can reinforce bad behavior and may encourage the other person to continue their aggressive behavior.
+While it's easier said than done, acknowledging harassment by engaging in harassment yourself can reinforce bad behavior and may encourage the other person to continue their aggressive behavior.

 Block and ignore

-When you receive unwanted communication from another user, it is recommend that you block the user and end any communication.
-Specifically this will prevent that person from following you or searching for your profile.
-Abusive users often lose interest once they realize that you will not respond or that they can no longer engage.
+When you receive unwanted communication from another person, it's recommended that you block that person and end any communication.
+Specifically, this will prevent that person from following you or searching for your profile.
+Abusive people often lose interest once they realize that you will not respond or that they can no longer interact with you.